leolyl611/portfolio/README.md

 **Measures**
 - Life Satisfaction measured through Diemer Satisfaction With Life Scale
-  - Cronbach alpha: 0.864
-    - Good reliability as alpha value is above 0.8.
-    - Items are below 0.9 meaning all items are not too similar to each other.
-  - Life Satisfaction Factor Loading range: 0.573 - 0.859
-    - Measure has good validity as all values are above 0.4.
-    - This measure is a good indicator of life satisfaction.
 - Happiness measured via one prompt:
   - *“Taking all things together, would you say you are: Very Happy, Rather Happy, Not Very Happy, Not At All Happy.”*
 - Employment Status measured by two items: